 Save Lives of Those Experiencing Opioid Overdose

-In an effort to prevent fatal opioid overdoses, Chesterfield County is launching a program to provide training and free medication, naloxone (also known as NARCAN®), in the community.
+In an effort to prevent fatal opioid overdoses, Chesterfield County has launched an In-House and a Mobile program to provide training and free medication, naloxone (also known as NARCAN®), to the community.
 During the 1.5-hour trainings, participants will learn about how to administer naloxone and about resources available in the community.

 NARCAN Nasal Spray